stacks-network/docs/src/pages/core/smart/tutorial-counter.md

     (ok (var-get counter))))
 ```

-## If you're ready to deploy and execute the contract, try [the Explorer Sandbox](tutorial.html#access-the-explorer-sandbox) or following [the instructions to run the contract in the command-line](tutorial.html#get-familiar-with-cli-optional).
+> If you're ready to deploy and execute the contract, try [the Explorer Sandbox](tutorial.html#access-the-explorer-sandbox) or following [the instructions to run the contract in the command-line](tutorial.html#get-familiar-with-cli-optional).

-With the completion of this tutorial, you ...
+With the completion of this tutorial, you:

 - Experienced test-driven development with Clarity
 - Understood more Clarity language design principles